-- Structuring: Data is abound in all types shapes and sizes.
+Structuring: Data is abound in all types shapes and sizes.
 Often – there will not be any structure to it!
 This needs to be fixed.
-Data should be restructured in a manner that best suits suits the analytical method used.
+Data should be restructured in a manner that best suits the analytical method used.
 Structuring helps when you understand the outcome of the first step– whatever needs to be done for better analysis.

-- Cleansing: Often datasets have outliers , which can skew results.
-Null value need to be changed and formatting will need to be standardized.
-Read more about data cleansing here.
+Cleansing: Often datasets have outliers, which can skew results.
+Null values need to be changed and formatting will need to be standardized.
+Read more about data cleaning here.

-- Enriching: There may be undiscovered gold in your data.
+Enriching: There may be undiscovered gold in your data.
 This could be the relationship between pieces of data, or where the data originated from.
-Take stock of what is in the data and determine whether you should augment it using additional data to make it better, or whether you can derive any "new" data from the relationships exiting in the clean data set you already have on hand.
+Take stock of what is in the data and determine whether you should augment it using additional data to make it better, or whether you can derive any "new" data from the relationships existing in the clean data set you already have on hand.

 Validating: Data must be verified to evaluate any data quality, security, and consistency issues and to make sure that any issues are/have been addressed by the applied transformations.

-- Exporting: The final step is to prepare the wrangled data for a specific use, so that the delivered output
+Exporting: The final step is to prepare the wrangled data for a specific use.

 Do you need to be a machine learning engineer or data scientist to wrangle data?